CacheCoww/squidward-chatbot/README.md

  - Created functions to extract sentence-response pairs for a specified character [
  - Defined model classes and ran data through models
  - Integrated model into Flask application

+## To Do
+ - Optimize models for better performance
+ - Train model on AWS
+ - Deploy model on Heroku
+ - Improve Frontend design